Why CET Beijing?

 Capital Normal University (CNU) Courses

 You can also choose to take courses with Capital Normal University.
 These courses meet for 45 contact hours and are instructed by CNU faculty in either English or Chinese.
-View a list of CNU courses available for the fall semester.

 Select universities have options for enrolling in online coursework that complements the in-person coursework offered at CET and Capital Normal University.
 Online courses are administered by US universities, and are not included in the CET Beijing program transcript.
 Please check with your university for more information.